 Another notable factor in defining the character of the West End is the residents' commitment to their neighborhoods.
 In the same 1940 housing study, statistics on duration of owner occupancy were included.
-These revealing figures indicate that a West End resident typically lived in their home for 10 to 19 years and in certain blocks along Battery, Schiller, Summit and Wolfe, many homeowners had lived at the same address for more than two
+These revealing figures indicate that a West End resident typically lived in his or her home for 10 to 19 years and in certain blocks along Battery, Schiller, Summit and Wolfe, many homeowners had lived at the same address for more than two decades.
+Not surprisingly, this stability had a positive impact on real estate values at this time.
+Indeed, its valuation was similar to the Heights and Hillcrest neighborhoods further west with property valuations ranging from \$2,000 to \$4,000 for the most modest dwellings around the high school, to a more characteristic \$4,000 to \$8,000 on other blocks, and the most expensive homes along Battery in Oak Terrace representing the most costly homes of \$8,000 to \$20,000.
+The West End could not claim any homes in the highest bracket noted in the study.
+These homes cost more than \$20,000 and were located on Edgehill, which remains one of Little Rock's most expensive addresses.

-168Marquis Nichols, Mrs. James Penick, Mrs. Edward Tabor and Mrs. N. Eubanks all noted the "cleanliness" and well-kept appearance of the neighborhood.